Bioactive Aldehydes

 Unsaturated fatty acids in tissues of animals and plants are vulnerable to many types of oxidation by these ROS via non-enzymatic mechanisms (i.e., autoxidation) to add to those formed enzymatically.
 This leads to the formation initially of many different hydroperoxides, the primary peroxidation products, which can react further to produce innumerable secondary oxygenated metabolites, often with reactive electrophilic carbonyl groups.
 Formula of 4-hydroxy-trans-2-nonenal Lipoxidation is a term used to describe non-enzymatic reactions of electrophilic carbonyl species produced during the oxidation of lipids with proteins and other macromolecules such as DNA that lead to a loss of functionality.

 Included among these oxidized lipids are scission products of which the most important are volatile short-chain aldehydes, which have long been studied in relation to rancidity in foods because they produce off-flavours and have unpleasant odours.
-Now, much research is focused upon their biological properties as they are considered to be good markers for oxidative stress in relation to disease states in animals.
-4-Hydroxy-trans-2-nonenal derived from the n-6 family of polyunsaturated fatty acids has a special position because of its appreciable biological activity in both animals and plants as a cytotoxic agent in the low micromolar range.
-Oxidized metabolites can be signalling molecules, and it is increasingly being recognized that lipid-bound oxidation fragments remaining after aldehyde formation can have profound biological effects in animal tissues.
+Now, much research is focused upon their biological properties as they are considered to be good markers for oxidative stress in relation to some disease states in animals.
+4‑Hydroxy-trans-2-nonenal derived from the n-6 family of polyunsaturated fatty acids has a special position as a powerful cytotoxic agent in the low micromolar range in both animals and plants.
+In addition, it is increasingly being recognized that lipid-bound oxidation fragments remaining after aldehyde formation can have profound effects in animal tissues.

 The isoprostanes formed by non-enzymatic oxidation reactions of fatty acids in esterified form should perhaps be considered in this context, but they have their own web page, as do the formation and properties of esterified hydroperoxy- and hydroxy-eicosatetraenoic acids (HETE) produced enzymatically, oxidized phospholipids and oxidized sterols.

-2. Structures and Formation of Hydroperoxides and Bioactive Aldehydes
+2. Structures and Formation of Hydroperoxides and Aldehydes

 Fatty acids are oxidized to hydroperoxy fatty acids in animal and plant tissues by several different lipoxygenases and cytochrome P450 enzymes, which produce products with a high degree of positional and stereospecificity.
 These reactions in animals are discussed in our web page dealing with hydroxyeicosatetraenes (HETE), and while they occur mainly on unesterified polyunsaturated fatty acids such as arachidonate, many of the oxidation products can be esterified subsequently by the enzymes of the Lands' cycle, mainly to phosphatidylethanolamine.
 However, the 15- and 12/15‑lipoxygenases can oxidize phospholipid-bound fatty acids directly.
 The result is a relatively restricted range of products that are formed through controlled pathways as in innate immune cells.
 Even so, at least 100 unique oxidized phospholipids of this type have been identified, mainly of phosphatidylethanolamine, but also of phosphatidylcholine with much fewer of phosphatidylinositol.

-All polyunsaturated fatty acids can undergo autoxidation by free radical chain reaction mechanisms as discussed in greater detail in our web pages dealing with isoprostanes and oxidized phospholipids and with regard to the antioxidant properties of tocopherols and coenzyme Q. In brief, autoxidation consists of three main steps: initiation, propagation and termination.
-The initiation step begins with abstraction of a hydrogen atom on a bis-allylic carbon of a 1,4‑cis,cis‑pentadiene moiety of a polyunsaturated fatty acid, illustrated here for one only of the possible reactions of arachidonic acid with formation of an alkyl radical, which tends to be stabilized by a molecular rearrangement to form a conjugated diene.
-This initial step is followed by the propagation step in which the unstable fatty acid radical reacts with molecular oxygen to generate a peroxyl radical; this propagates the reaction by abstracting a hydrogen atom from another unsaturated fatty acid to produce a reactive hydroperoxide and a further alkyl radical; such reactions have limited positional and no stereo specificity.
-Termination of the process occurs when two radicals interact to produce dimeric products, or more often when an antioxidant molecule such as tocopherol reacts with a radical.
+All polyunsaturated fatty acids can undergo autoxidation by free radical chain reaction mechanisms as discussed in greater detail in our web pages dealing with isoprostanes and oxidized phospholipids and with regard to tocopherols and coenzyme Q as antioxidants.
+In brief, autoxidation consists of three main steps: initiation, propagation and termination.
+The initiation step begins with abstraction of a hydrogen atom on a bis-allylic carbon of a 1,4‑cis,cis‑pentadiene moiety of a polyunsaturated fatty acid, illustrated here for one only of the many possible reactions of arachidonic acid with formation of an alkyl radical, which tends to be stabilized by a molecular rearrangement to form a conjugated diene.
+This initial step is followed by the propagation step in which the unstable fatty acid radical reacts with molecular oxygen to generate a peroxyl radical; this propagates the reaction by abstracting a hydrogen atom from another unsaturated fatty acid to produce a hydroperoxide and a further alkyl radical; such reactions have limited positional and no stereo-specificity.
+The eventual termination of the process occurs when two radicals interact to produce dimeric products, or more often when an antioxidant molecule such as tocopherol reacts with a radical.

 Autoxidation of arachidonic acid

-The reaction illustrated is for one only of the many possible mono-hydroperoxy isomers of arachidonic acid that can be formed.
-If the comparable autoxidation reactions by such mechanisms of linoleate, linolenate, eicosapentaenoate (EPA) and docosahexaenoate (DHA) are taken into consideration, together with the lack of stereochemical control and the probable formation of dihydroperoxides, the range of possible hydroperoxy-products is enormous.
+If the comparable autoxidation reactions by such mechanisms of linoleate, linolenate, eicosapentaenoate (EPA) and docosahexaenoate (DHA) are taken into consideration, together with the lack of stereochemical control and the probable formation of dihydroperoxides, the range of hydroperoxy-products that can be produced in tissues is enormous.

 As a final detoxification step, reduction to the chemically less reactive lipid hydroxide can be catalysed by a reductase such as glutathione reductase 4 (GPX4) to generate a hydroxy-eicosatetraenoic acid (HETE) esterified to a phospholipid.